 After removing the capping layer from the honey, it’s time to place the comb in a honey extractor, which spins the combs for the honey to spin out.

 You can now replace the nearly empty combs on a hive so the bees can refill them again.
-Whether you extract the combs or replace them in the hive, it’s up to you.
+It’s up to you whether you extract the combs or replace them in the hive.

 Crushing the Combs

-Separating the honey takes a different approach for combs that are not reinforced.
-For instance, some beekeepers keep their bees in top bar hives, the oldest and most widely known hive system in the world.
+Separating the honey takes a different approach for combs that bees have not reinforced.
+For instance, some beekeepers keep their bees in a top bar hive, the world’s oldest and most widely known hive system.
 Bees in these hives naturally build their comb around these bars without depending on a four-sided frame.

 In such cases, you can use the simple crush-and-strain method.
 You crush the entire comb using your hands or a tool in a bowl.
 Once the cells are broken, you can separate the honey and wax by straining them.